Family Law Family Lawyers Gold Coast, Brisbane & Regional Queensland

 Family Law Advice

 We’re here to make the process as straightforward as possible, and we care about getting the most appropriate outcome we can for each person.
-At Brooke Winter Solicitors, our family lawyer team can work with you on family and property mediation.
+Our family law team can work with you on family and property mediation.
 If you need to go to court, we can represent you at the Federal Circuit Court all over Queensland.

 Our family lawyers are based on the Gold Coast and in Loganholme but we also travel to all courts throughout regional Queensland and New South Wales.
 If you want to learn more about your family law situation or get assistance on parenting matters, property settlement or separation in general, contact Brooke Winter Solicitors for a free phone consultation.
 We’re looking forward to talking with you.